Katiba des Narvalos: Beginning of the group

 The Katiba des Narvalos (from Arabic for "battalion" and Romani slang for "madman") emerged from the coalescence of the first anti-ISIS trolls, member of Anonymous taking part in #opCharlieHebdo, and other individual activists.

 The Katiba des Narvalos then gained independence from Anonymous, all the while retaining a position of influence within #opISIS.

 On 15 February 2015, the Narvalos launched their first deception operation, #DimancheNoir ("black Sunday").
 The hashtag #KatibaDesNarvalos first appeared in March 2015, marking the official birth of the group.

 Members

-Many of the members joined the group after the terrorits attacks of January 2015.
-The militants, dubbed "Narvalos" (masculine) and "Narvalettes" (feminine) come from all venues of life, all religions and any age, typicall form France including its overseas territories.
-Members are required not to state their political opinions and to teach temselves about the geopolitics of the Middle East, computing and security.
+Many of the members joined the group after the terrorist attacks of January 2015.
+The militants, dubbed "Narvalos" (masculine) and "Narvalettes" (feminine) come from all venues of life, all religions and any age, more or less representative of France including its overseas territories.
+Members are required not to state their political opinions and to teach themselves about the geopolitics of the Middle East, computing and security.